bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ## Near-owner bit
 It is important to prevent unwanted tracking alerts from occurring when the owner of the accessory is in physical proximity of the accessory, i.e., it is in near-owner mode.
-In order to allow suppression of unwanted tracking alerts for an accessory advertising the location-enabled advertisement with the owner nearby, the accessory MUST set the near-owner bit to be 1 when the near-owner state is in near-owner mode, otherwise the bit is set to 0. {{table-near-owner-bit}} specifies the values of this bit.
+In order to allow suppression of unwanted tracking alerts for an accessory advertising the location-tracker advertisement with the owner nearby, the accessory MUST set the near-owner bit to be 1 when the near-owner state is in near-owner mode, otherwise the bit is set to 0. {{table-near-owner-bit}} specifies the values of this bit.

 The near-owner bit MUST be the least significant bit.